ShumilaMalik/JenkinsfileExample/README.md

 # JenkinsfileExample
-jenkinsfile to create a folder with a file
+jenkinsfile to create a folder with a file and than remove the file